viorellu/lurker/README.md

 Comparing the hash for each newly found good price result against the log prevents getting more than 1 notification for a certain product.
 - added push notifications using Pushover
 - improved price field separation
+- prices are now sorted low to high on terminal output